Kevin3777/source_self/README.md

 - 1. **begin_url model**: Given a paper ID and category, generates a paper abstract
 - 2. **end_url model**: Given a paper abstract, predicts the paper category and subcategory

-**💡Attention: The files end with "_title" mean to inject title during training and testing, and the dataset is pretreated for title version.**
+**💡Attention: The files end with "_title" (like data_splite_title.py or train_title.py) mean to inject title during training and testing, and the dataset is pretreated for title version.**

 ### begin_url model (Abstract Generation)